 “He misread that as every one of them had actually spent at least 10,000 hours [practicing], so somehow they passed this magical boundary (…) They were very good, promising students who were likely headed to the top of their field, but they still had a long way to go at the time of the study.”Anders Ericsson, Psychologist & Researcher, Florida State University (source).

 Finally, and maybe the biggest problem with the 10,000-hour rule, there is absolutely nothing in the study that suggests that anyone can become an expert in any given domain by putting in 10,000 hours of practice, even deliberate practice.
 To show this, the researchers would have had to take a random sample of people through 10,000 hours of practice and see if the results were statistically significant.

 All the study shows is that the “best” violinists had put in more hours of deliberate practice than the “good” violinists.
 Which is interesting but by no means a promise of expertise.

-In fact, a recent research study from Princeton shows evidence that practice accounts for just a 12% difference in performance in various domains.
+In fact, a research study from Princeton shows evidence that practice accounts for just a 12% difference on average in performance in various domains, specifically:

 - 18% in sports

 - 26% in games